Same approach as any story:

 • Data/Statistics/Rank (government, company, industry)

-• People finding (personal stories to of the effects of the hard numbers)
+• People finding (personal stories about the effects/fallout of the hard numbers)

 Identify a trend or development and examine what is likely to happen next and what impact it will have.